Wand (band)

 Since their formation, the band has released five albums in five years: Ganglion Reef (2014), Golem (2015), 1000 Days (2015), Plum (2017) and Laughing Matter (2019).
+Following the live release Spiders in the Rain in 2022 and some solo work by frontman Cory Hanson, the band returned with 2024's Vertigo.

 History

 Formation and Ganglion Reef (2013–2014)

 Prior to forming Wand, vocalist and guitarist Cory Hanson performed under the moniker W.H.I.T.E.
 Hanson also played guitar with Mikal Cronin, and in the bands together PANGEA, and Meatbodies.
 Working on the songs that would become the band's debut album, Ganglion Reef, Hanson subsequently re-recorded his material after forming Wand with former art school classmates Lee Landey and Evan Burrows: "[I] found a band, and we re-recorded everything and then just started playing... really intensely."
 Regarding the band's name, Hanson noted: "We wanted a name that was kind of empty, like a wand is more of an idea, like a magical tool; it's a means, a vessel to execute a superhuman thing."

 Wand released the album on fellow-garage rock act Ty Segall's Drag City imprint, God?
 Records, and subsequently supported him on tour.
 Regarding the experience, Hanson stated: "[The tour] was great, it was a little bit crazy for us because we've never toured before.
 And the turnout—it was just a lot of people, and we were all surprised by how warmly received, how receptive everyone was to hearing us play because no one had ever heard us before.
 And Ty's super fun to tour with."